tianwei-zhang/422parks.com/_posts/2021-05-14-Ultimate-Mendocino-Weekend-Travel-Guide.md

 # The Details
 ## Day 1
-Mendocino is a small town with 894 people.
-Yet, it packs a punch in natural beauty and historical architecture.
-It is a perfect getaway from a weekend!

 ### Sonoma Coast State Park
 I started my trip from San Francisco.
 After crossing the Golden Gate Bridge, head to the beautiful Highway 1.
 Continue driving north while enjoying the beautiful coastal view. **Sonoma Coast State Park** is a perfect pit stop to rest and have a quick hike.